Last updated on January 5th, 2020 at 08:50 am

 The One Question To Ask Yourself

-What are you not doing that you should be doing and will make your life and your health WAY better?
+What are you not doing that you should be doing that will make your life and your health WAY better?

 That thing’s probably not that hard to do.
 Find out what your biggest struggles are, what causes you stress and figure out your goals from there.
 Let’s take me as an example.